fmager/real-time/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 for every operator, every time we use the operator.
 If you do lots of small matrix calls, this will incur a significant overhead.
 Shader compilation is expensive.
 What you could do instead is to cache your compiled shaders for reuse later on.
-This is done with the graph implementations, but it has been left as an optional level 4 exercise for you to implement this for immediate mode operations.
+This is done with the graph implementations, but it has been left as an optional 4️⃣ exercise for you to implement this for immediate mode operations.
 This works just fine when you have 4-10 shaders to compile and keep track of, but what if you had in the 1000's of combinations?
 In that case you might need some form of cache eviction mechanism, such as LRU.